esling/esling.github.io/_pages/atiam-ml-5-boosting.md

 \end{equation}
 $$

 Proving convergence is pretty difficult.
 But you must know that the adaboost algorithm is guaranteed to converge to a strong classifier with an arbitrarily good success rate, given enough iterations (and some other caveats).
-For some intuition into where that weird expression of alpha came from, refer to [this](http://research.microsoft.com/en-us/um/cambridge/events/aistats2003/proceedings/156.pdf) link.
+For some intuition into where that weird expression of alpha came from, refer to [this link.](http://research.microsoft.com/en-us/um/cambridge/events/aistats2003/proceedings/156.pdf)
+</div>{: .notice--blank}

 **Exercise**
 <div markdown = "1">